olcf/olcf-user-docs/software/workflows/swift_t.rst

 high-performance computing which translates Swift scripts into MPI programs that use the Turbine (hence, /T) and ADLB runtime libraries.
 This tutorial shows how to get up and running with Swift/T on Summit specifically.
-For more information about Swift/T, please refer to their `documentation <http://swift-lang.org/Swift-T/>`_.
+For more information about Swift/T, please refer to its `documentation <http://swift-lang.org/Swift-T/>`_.